 - Delivering a message in a consultant’s own voice and style

 Creating Awareness and Relationships is a multi-step repeatable process that builds on the brand message and leverages the consultant’s strengths to foster awareness of the consultant and the consultant’s offer.
 The aim is for the consultant to become known for their expertise and for the ideal client to ask for assistance.
+Think of Awareness and Relationships as marketing for consultants.

 Awareness and Relationships consists of: